Order of the Star in the East: Objective and principles

 Order of the Star in the East membership certificate (Netherlands Section, 1917).
 Black and white copy, reduced.

-The goal of the OSE was to educate and prepare the world for the arrival of the World Teacher and to remove any material obstacles and difficulties from his path.
-By late 1913 the Order had about 15,000 members worldwide; most of them were also members of the Theosophical Society.
-However, membership was open to anyone, the only precondition being acceptance of the "Declaration of Principles", which stated the following:
+The goal of the OSE was to inform the world about the arrival of the World Teacher, correct misconceptions regarding his mission, and remove physical obstacles and difficulties from his By the Order had members worldwide; most of them were also members of the Theosophical The only precondition for membership was acceptance of the "Declaration of Principles", which stated the following: